Bundled steel bars are safely stacked in yellow bar rack inside a warehouse.

 Rather than risk a mistake, the safest approach when selecting steel is to work with an experienced steel supplier like King Steel.

-Founded over 50 years ago, King Steel is a trusted supplier of hot rolled and cold drawn steel bar, wire, and rod products.
+Founded over 50 years ago, King Steel is a trusted supplier of hot-rolled and cold-drawn steel bar, wire, and rod products.
 We also offer a wide range of processing capabilities, including heat treatment, turning/polishing, machining, descaling, shot blasting, and eddy current testing, to ensure we provide the exact specification and finish you need.

 Contact us today with your application requirements, and one of our experts will assist you.